Raga: History and significance

-Classical music has ancient roots, and it primarily developed due to the reverence for arts, for both spiritual (moksha) and entertainment (kama) purposes in Hinduism.
+Indian classical music has ancient roots and developed to serve both spiritual (moksha) and entertainment (kama) purposes.
+Conceptions of sound can be traced back to the Vedic period.
+Sound is thought to carry a metaphysical power, thus the memorisation of Vedic texts also required precise intonation.

-Rāga, along with performance arts such as dance and music, has been historically integral to Hinduism, with some Hindus believing that music is itself a spiritual pursuit and a means to moksha (liberation).
-Rāgas, in the Hindu tradition, are believed to have a natural existence.
-Artists don't invent them, they only discover them.
-Music appeals to human beings, according to Hinduism, because they are hidden harmonies of the ultimate creation.
-Some of its ancient texts such as the Sama Veda (~1000 BCE) are structured entirely to melodic themes, it is sections of Rigveda set to music.
-The rāgas were envisioned by the Hindus as manifestation of the divine, a musical note treated as god or goddess with complex personality.
+Raga, along with performance arts such as dance and music, has long been an integral part of Hinduism.
+Most Hindus do not regard music as merely entertainment but as a spiritual practice and path to moksha (liberation).
+In this tradition, ragas are believed to have an inherent natural existence that is discovered rather than invented by artists.
+Music resonates with human beings because it reflects the hidden harmonies of the ultimate creation.
+Ancient texts such as the Sama Veda (~1000 BCE), which also arranges the Rigveda to melodic patterns, are entirely structured according to melodic themes.
+The ragas were envisioned by the Hindus as a manifestation of the divine, with each musical note treated as a god or goddess with complex personality.

-During the Bhakti movement of Hinduism, dated to about the middle of 1st millennium CE, rāga became an integral part of a musical pursuit of spirituality.
-Bhajan and Kirtan were composed and performed by the early South India pioneers.
-A Bhajan has a free form devotional composition based on melodic rāgas.
-A Kirtan is a more structured team performance, typically with a call and response musical structure, similar to an intimate conversation.
-It includes two or more musical instruments, and incorporates various rāgas such as those associated with Hindu gods Shiva (Bhairav) or Krishna (Hindola).
+During the Bhakti movement of Hinduism, which dates to about the middle of 1st millennium CE, ragas became an integral part of the musical expression of spirituality.
+Bhajan and kirtan were composed and performed by the early pioneers in South India.
+A bhajan is a free-form devotional composition based on melodic rāgas.
+A kirtan, on the other hand, is a more structured team performance, typically with a call and response musical structure, resembling an intimate conversation.
+It includes two or more musical instruments, and incorporates various ragas such as those associated with Hindu gods like Shiva (Bhairav) or Krishna (Hindola).

-The early 13th century Sanskrit text Sangitaratnakara, by Sarngadeva patronized by King Sighana of the Yadava dynasty in the North-Central Deccan region (today a part of Maharashtra), mentions and discusses 253 rāgas.
-This is one of the most complete historic treatises on the structure, technique and reasoning behind rāgas that has survived.
+The early 13th century Sanskrit text Sangitaratnakara, by Sarngadeva patronized by King Sighana of the Yadava dynasty in the North-Central Deccan region (today a part of Maharashtra), mentions and discusses 253 ragas.
+This is one of the most comprehensive surviving historic treatises on the structure, technique, and reasoning behind ragas.

-The tradition of incorporating rāga into spiritual music is also found in Jainism, and in Sikhism, an Indian religion founded by Guru Nanak in the northwest of the Indian subcontinent.
-In the Sikh scripture, the texts are attached to a rāga and are sung according to the rules of that rāga.
-According to Pashaura Singh – a professor of Sikh and Punjabi studies, the rāga and tala of ancient Indian traditions were carefully selected and integrated by the Sikh Gurus into their hymns.
+The tradition of incorporating rāga into spiritual music is also found in Jainism and in Sikhism.
+In the Sikh scripture, the texts are set to specific raga and are sung according to the rules of that raga.
+According to Pashaura Singh, a professor of Sikh and Punjabi studies, the rāga and tāla of ancient Indian traditions were carefully selected and integrated by the Sikh Gurus into their hymns.
 They also picked from the "standard instruments used in Hindu musical traditions" for singing kirtans in Sikhism.

 During the Islamic rule period of the Indian subcontinent, particularly in and after the 15th century, the mystical Islamic tradition of Sufism developed devotional songs and music called qawwali.
 It incorporated elements of rāga and tāla.